IIIF/training/iiif-online-workshop/day-three/workbench/README.md

 Further details on these stages are below with screen shots:

 # Stage 1.
-Logon to Workbench and navigate to the Manifests section
+Log on to Workbench and navigate to the Manifests section

 Navigate to the training workbench: